-- (1) Students are strongly advised to consider taking CMPUT 114 and 115 in their Preprofessional year, and in any event, must take them no later than Year Three.
-Students with no prior programming experience should either take CMPUT 101 followed by CMPUT 114 and 115, or take the CMPUT 174 and 175 sequence, which does not require prior programming experience.
-All of these courses satisfy the requirements for electives outside Business in Year Two. - (2) If not already taken in the Preprofessional year. - (3) MIS majors must take either MIS 419 or CMPUT 201.
+- (1) Students are strongly advised to consider taking CMPUT 174 and 175 in their Preprofessional year, and in any event, must take them no later than Year Three.
+These courses satisfy the requirements for electives outside Business in Year Two. - (2) If not already taken in the Preprofessional year. - (3) MIS majors must take either MIS 419 or CMPUT 201.
 (The other may be taken as an elective.)
 While MIS 419 is a fourth year course, CMPUT 201 may be taken earlier, and should be taken as soon as practicable, especially by students interested in the Computing Science minor.
-Some MIS students prefer a businessoriented background.
+Some MIS students prefer a business-oriented background.
 Others may find it useful to develop a stronger background in computing science.
-The latter students should consult the Computing Science section or seek Faculty advice for appropriate additional course offerings and

-- sequencing.
-Students must contact the Department of Accounting, Operations and Information Systems early in their program for guidance as to appropriate and available coursework. - (4) See §64.1.4.
+The latter students should consult the Computing Science section or seek Faculty advice for appropriate additional course offerings and sequencing.
+Students must contact the Department of Accounting, Operations

-- (5) Either ACCTG 322 or MGTSC 352 may be taken in Year Two with the other taken in Year Three. - (6) May be taken in any year except Year Two, Fall Term. - (7) Management Information Systems electives may be chosen from the following: any 400-level MIS course; CMPUT 201; CIV E 303; ACCTG 435; ACCTG 437; any 400-level MGTSC course.
+- and Information Systems early in their program for guidance as to appropriate and available coursework. - (4) See §64.1.4. - (5) Either ACCTG 322 or OM 352 may be taken in Year Two with the other taken in Year Three. - (6) May be taken in any year except Year Two, Fall Term. - (7) Management Information Systems electives may be chosen from the following: any 400-level MIS course; CMPUT 201; CIV E 303; ACCTG 435; ACCTG 437; any 400-level MGTSC course.

 - (1) Students with a declared major in Management Information Systems are encouraged to consider choosing a minor in another subject area of Business, or in Computing Science [see Note (3) below].
 See §64.1.5.
-See also Section V, MIS Concentrations. - Students with a declared major in another area may complete a minor in Management Information Systems by fulfilling the requirements of §64.1.5 - (3) Students with a declared major in Management Information Systems may complete a minor in Computing Science by completion of the following four courses: CMPUT 204, 229, 272 and 379.
+See also Section V, MIS Concentrations. - (2) Students with a declared major in another area may complete a minor in Management Information Systems by fulfilling the requirements of §64.1.5 - (3) Students with a declared major in Management Information Systems may complete a minor in Computing Science by completion of the following four courses: CMPUT 204, 229, 272 and 379.
 Students wishing to take this route should consider very early on how to structure their program so as to allow for the proper sequencing of courses and the obtaining of all necessary prerequisites, for example, CMPUT 201 is necessary for the above course sequence.